lawrennd/snippets/_physics/includes/entropy-billiards.md

 <button id="multiball-histogram" style="text-align:right">Histogram</button>
 </div>

-\include{_scripts/includes/multiball-js.md}}{Bernoulli's simple kinetic models of gases assume that the molecules of air operate like billiard balls.}{entropy-billiards-js}
+\include{_scripts/includes/multiball-js.md}}{Bernoulli's simple kinetic models of gases assume that the molecules of air operate like billiard balls.
+The displayed entropy is the Shannon entropy of the observed velocity histogram (a coarse-grained proxy, not full thermodynamic entropy).}{entropy-billiards-js}

 \endif